 Now let us return to the off-shell system \eqref{F_eq}.
-Keeping in mind the form of the on-shell reduction \eqref{d_tau_Phi_zero}, we see that $\dot{\Phi}(Y=0,\tau=0|x)$ can be treated as an external source $j(x)$ for the primary scalar $\phi(x)$, as follows from \eqref{tau_eq} projected to $Y=0,$ $\tau=0$ sector
+Keeping in mind the form of the on-shell constraint \eqref{d_tau_Phi_zero}, we see that $\dot{\Phi}(Y=0,\tau=0|x)$ can be treated as an external source $j(x)$ for the primary scalar $\phi(x)$.
+This follows from \eqref{tau_eq}, projected to ($Y=0,$ $\tau=0$)-component,

-Thus an off-shell unfolded model can be as well treated as the on-shell one coupled to an external source \cite{misuna}.
-This observation plays a decisive role when one turns to the problem of quantization of an unfolded model.
+Thus, an off-shell unfolded model can be as well treated as the on-shell one, coupled to an external source \citep{misuna}.
+This observation plays a decisive role when one turns to the problem of quantization of an unfolded theory.